 When it comes to the MLB free-agent outfield market, it's Aaron Judge and then everyone else.

 Judge headlines the 2022-23 free agent class and should earn an enormous contract following an MVP-caliber year with the New York Yankees.
-Judge is the first and most intriguing outfield domino to fall.
-MLB teams in need of outfield help, like the San Francisco Giants, will be looking at names like Brandon Nimmo, Andrew Benintendi and Joc Pederson once his future is locked up.
+Once he's off the board, clubs in need of outfield help will be looking at names like Brandon Nimmo, Andrew Benintendi and Joc Pederson.

 More MLB Free Agents: Top 25 overall | Top 10 SP

-So, which players could the Giants target?
+So, which players could they target?
 Here's a look at the top 10 outfielders who could hit free agency this offseason.

 1. Aaron Judge